hemamotiani/WiDS-Datathon-2025-Female-ADHD-Team3/README.md

      ```

-* The Datasets:
-Place the sample datasets in the `/datasets` folder.
+* The Datasets: Place the sample datasets in the `/datasets` folder.
 Example files:
    - `Crash_data_LA_county.csv`
-- `Harsh_Acceleration_Severity_Ranking.csv`

 * How to run the notebook or scripts:
    1. _Open Jupyter Notebook:_ Launch Jupyter Notebook in the cloned project directory by running the following command:
       ```bash
       jupyter notebook
       ```
    2. _Run the notebook or Python scripts:_ Open the notebook (.ipynb) or Python scripts in Jupyter and run them in sequence.
 If you're using a Python script directly, you can run it from the command line like this:
      ```bash
      python model.py
      ```